-Figure 1: Particle drag to mass ratios for various sizes of particle commonly encountered in the desert environment.
+Fig. 1 Particle drag-to-mass ratios for various sizes of particle commonly encountered in the desert environment.

-Comparing Figs. 1 and 2 shows that the question of the validity of the Eulerian transport equations derived earlier as a model for particulate transport in the helicopter flow field needs to be approached with some care.
-For given local flow conditions, the assumption of near-equilibrium becomes increasingly valid the smaller and lighter the particulate matter.
-The analysis of particulate transport using the Eulerian approach presented above, even when corrected for non-equilibrium effects by the addition of suitable terms to the transport equation, would be somewhat tenuous throughout the rotor flow field when the behavior of large objects such as pebbles, rocks and other debris is important - such as in the analysis of helicopter-induced damage and erosion for instance.
-In these cases, the traditional approach through calculation of the Lagrangian dynamics of individual particles within the flow is likely to remain the most reliable and efficient.
-Similarly the analysis for particles with intermediate size (e.g. sand) is likely to prove satisfactory only if augmented by terms, as described above, representing the non-equilibrium behavior of the particles.
-Much anecdotal evidence suggests though that the principal composition of the brownout cloud is extremely fine, powder-like particulate matter, and for this application the comparison presented here suggests that for realistic helicopter weights and sizes the near-equilibrium assumption, and hence the analysis of the brownout prob-

-lem using the particulate transport equations derived above, remains well-founded throughout most of the flow surrounding the helicopter - with perhaps the exception being near the cores of the individual vortices that constitute the rotor wake, and very close to the rotor itself.
+with intermediate size (e.g., sand) is likely to prove satisfactory only if augmented by terms, as described previously, representing the nonequilibrium behavior of the particles.
+Much anecdotal evidence suggests though that the principal composition of the brownout cloud is extremely fine, powderlike, particulate matter, and for this application, the comparison presented here suggests that for realistic helicopter weights and sizes, the near-equilibrium assumption, and hence the analysis of the brownout problem using the particulate transport equations derived previously, remains well-founded throughout most of the flow surrounding the helicopter, with perhaps the exception being near the cores of the individual vortices that constitute the rotor wake, and very close to the rotor itself.